purpleclay/nsv/docs/reference/cli/nsv.md

-completion  Generate the autocompletion script for the specified shell help        Help about any command next        Generate the next semantic version playground  A playground for discovering go template support tag         Tag the repository with the next semantic version version     Print build time version information
+completion  Generate the autocompletion script for the specified shell help        Help about any command next        Generate the next semantic version tag         Tag the repository with the next semantic version version     Print build time version information
 ```